sebrighte/Advent-of-Code/2016/2016 Index.md

 * Day 10 - Balance Bots
 * Day 11 - Radioisotope Thermoelectric Generators: Find optimum path, Solved 3 ways.
 1. Maths (not mine) 2.
 Greedy 3.
 A*
 * Day 12 - Leonardo's Monorail: Registers and instruction, initially Rregex (too slow even +compiled) switch to std IO Split (faster)
-* Day 13 - A Maze of Twisty Little Cubicles: Simler version of the A* algorithm used in day 11
+* Day 13 - A Maze of Twisty Little Cubicles: Simpler version of the A* algorithm used in day 11
-* Day 14 - One-Time Pad: MD5 hashing matching patterns (Part 2 very slow, needs some work....)
+* Day 14 - One-Time Pad: MD5 hashing matching patterns (Part 2 very slow, using parallel threads but needs some work....)
-* Day 15 - Timing is Everything: align a set of classes based on time to get optimum path
+* Day 15 - Timing is Everything: Align a set of classes based on time to get optimum path
-* Day 16 -
+* Day 16 - Dragon Checksum: Make data and checksum for disc, string manipulation and string builder
 * Day 17 -
 * Day 18 -
 * Day 19 -